freeradical13/freeradical13.github.io/index.md

 If the resulting volume would be too small to accurately extract (e.g. <code>&lgt; 1μL</code>), then perform a serial dilution with a maximum dilution of 1,000 fold at every step:

 1. Find the ratio of concentrations using <code>C<sub>1</sub> / C<sub>2</sub></code>.
 2. Iteratively divide this ratio by 1,000 to create the dilution steps.
-For example, if the ratio is 40,000, then the first dilution is by 1,000 fold and the next dilution is by 40 fold.
+For example, if the ratio is 40,000, then the first dilution is by 40 fold and the next dilution is by 1,000 fold.
 3. For each dilution step, remove X amount of the previous solution and put into a solution of <code>Y - X</code> solution (e.g. PBS, etc.) where <code>X + Y = ratio</code>.
-For example, if a dilution step is to dilute by 40 fold and the starting concentration is <code>100 μg/mL</code>, then take 1μL (X) of this solution and add to 39μL (Y-X) to create 40μL of <code>100 / 40 = 2.5μg/mL</code> solution.
+For example, if a dilution step is to dilute by 40 fold and the starting concentration is <code>100 μg/mL</code>, then take 1μL (X) of this solution and add to 39μL (ratio-X) to create 40μL of <code>100 / 40 = 2.5μg/mL</code> solution.
 4. At any point, use the <code>C<sub>1</sub> × V<sub>1</sub> = C<sub>2</sub> × V<sub>2</sub></code> formula.
 In the above example, to perform the last 1,000 fold dilution, C<sub>1</sub> = 2.5μg/mL, C<sub>2</sub> = 2.5ng/mL (divide by 1,000), and V<sub>2</sub> = 10mL (for example), then V<sub>1</sub> = 10μL.

 ### Standard Curve